Betting Against The Public – Sports Betting Strategy

 Furthermore, after a single line move, the action will once again change based on how the market moved.
 Most sites that post these betting percentages simply calculate the percentage of bets on each side of a market and don’t adjust for movement after the opening line.

 For our money, the best two sites for public betting percentages are PreGame.com and Sportsinsights.com.
 Both sites do sell services and picks (we can’t recommend purchasing those), but also give out free odds as well.
-Sports Insights has a slight edge because their product is a little more aesthetically pleasing and organized and is also updated live.
+Sports Insights has a slight edge because their product is a little more aesthetically pleasing and organized.

 Reverse Line Movement – Explained